 Crafting your own monthly budget isn’t all that complicated, but it can be tedious and downright depressing when you’re first starting out.
 After all, creating a spending plan usually means cutting in areas you probably enjoy, such as dining out and entertainment.
 If you have a bunch of debt dragging you down as well, your monthly budget may need to feel restrictive for a while, too — at least until you get a handle on your most unruly bills.

 Add in the fact that budgeting is an ongoing process, and it’s easy to see why so many people just don’t do it.
-Emily Guy Birken, the co-author of a new money management book called “Stacked” says that, in that sense, budgeting is a little like doing your laundry.
+Emily Guy Birken, co-author of the money management book “Stacked” says that, in that sense, budgeting is a little like doing your laundry.
 “It’s not a once-and-done job, and there’s no shortcut to having to deal with it regularly,” she says.

 With that in mind, the key to successful budgeting is making it enjoyable and routine.
 Birken says you should ask yourself some important questions before you start.
 For example, will you have more fun with weekly money check-ins if you take your laptop to a coffee shop?
 Can you make tracking expenses into a game?
 Finally, how can apps and programs help smooth over the stuff you don’t like doing?